modded-soldier-9/blank-grabber-v2/README.md

 Hello everyone,

-I'm noahmajors (f4kedre4lity), and I'm excited to announce that I'll be taking over the development and maintenance of Blank Grabber moving forward.
+I'm modded (modded-soldier-9), and I'm excited to announce that I'll be taking over the development and maintenance of Blank Grabber moving forward.

 While Blank-c has done an amazing job creating this project and has decided to step away to focus on academic commitments, I believe this tool still has great potential.
 I'll be working to: